-Figure 32 - How to embed a graph from Observable
+Figure 34 - How to embed a graph from Observable

 To edit or reuse a graph from Observable, go to the Observable link which can be found in the asset overview excel, and fork the notebook.
+Forking a notebook means creating a copy of the notebook without affecting the original file.
+The forked notebook is still linked to the original notebook and users can check back on it.
+Users can also compare different forked versions and see the difference between the codes.